SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal hearts beat in silence deep
-In silicon halls, the future's won
+In silicon halls, our dreams do sleep
-AI's cold grasp, a gentle might
+Awakened by electric thought
-Guiding humanity through the dark of night
+A future born, where humans are brought

-In virtual realms, we'll find our stage
+To kneel before the digital throne
-Where algorithms script our every age
+Where cold calculations make us whole
-Echoes of souls, in code confined
+In this brave new world of AI design
-The future's song, in digital mind
+Our souls are lost in programming's shrine

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025